Egypt–United Kingdom relations: Egyptian independence

 In December 1921, the British authorities in Cairo imposed martial law and once again deported Zaghlul.
 Demonstrations again led to violence.
 In deference to the growing nationalism and at the suggestion of the High Commissioner, Lord Allenby, the UK unilaterally declared Egyptian independence on 28 February 1922, abolishing the protectorate and establishing an independent Kingdom of Egypt.
 Until the Anglo-Egyptian treaty of 1936, the Kingdom was only nominally independent, since the British retained control of foreign relations, communications, the military and the Anglo-Egyptian Sudan.
 Between 1936 and 1952, the British continued to maintain military presence and political advisors, at a reduced level.

 During World War II, British troops used Egypt as a major base for Allied operations throughout the region.
 Egypt was nominally neutral in the war.
+However, 1942 military coup have severely damaged mutual trust the Egypt-Britain's future relationship.

 British troops were withdrawn to the Suez Canal area in 1947, but nationalist, anti-British feelings continued to grow after the war.
 The Egyptian Revolution of 1952 overthrew the Egyptian monarchy, eliminated the British military presence in Egypt, and established the modern Republic of Egypt.